Non-linear vorticity upsurge in Burgers' flow: Flow developing stages

 \subsection{Rapid shear build-up}

 In table~\ref{tb:r10k}, we compare our numerical solutions with exact values for the case of $\nu=10^{-4}$.
 Also included are the results of Hashemian \& Shodja (2008).

 In figures~\ref{bludu} and \ref{slcore}, we display our computational results for $\nu=10^{-5}$.
 The effect of viscosity is examined in figures~\ref{tevonu} and \ref{tevolonu}.
 Detailed local vorticity intensifications are given in figures~\ref{re4s}-\ref{re4u}.
-The snapshots on the right columns show that the shears over the vorticity growth approach to the wall with zero gradient - a property established in experiment on turbulent shear stress (see \S Turbulence intensity and shearing stress in Klebanoff 1955).
-The rapid accumulation of vorticity is not restricted to wall region.
+The snapshots on the right columns show how the wall shears grow - a property well-established in experiment on turbulent shear flows (see, for instance, \S Turbulence intensity and shearing stress in Klebanoff 1955).
+The rapid accumulation of vorticity is not restricted to the wall region.
 Figure~\ref{effnu} demonstrates the formation of shock waves, which are intensified viscous shears having finite thickness.
-The size of initial data determines the initial moment of the abrupt vorticity build-up (figures~\ref{rkamp}-\ref{effamp}).
+The size of the initial data determines the initial moment of the abrupt vorticity build-up (figures~\ref{rkamp}-\ref{effamp}).